Tips To Manage Time Effectively And Improve Study Results

 Evaluate your time management strategies to see if they are working for you.
 Are you accomplishing your most important tasks?
 Do you still find you are wasting time or procrastinating?
 If your answer is ‘no’ to any of these questions, you may have to adjust your strategies.
 It is worth finding the right ones because they will result in increased productivity, more balance in your life, and better study results.

 Vendy Adams is an academic counselor who works with school and college students to help them improve academic performance.
-She counsels them, provides academic guidance in the thesis and dissertation, and mentors them for career excellence.
+She counsels them, provides academic guidance in the thesis and dissertation, and mentors them for career excellence and she works as editor at Careers Booster.
 In her free time, she plays tennis, takes cooking classes, and watches her favorite romcom and drama flicks.